oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 * **Controlling scope**: Clients MAY use the scope parameter to control transcribed claims (e.g. downscoping).
 Authorization Servers SHOULD verify that requested scopes are not higher privileged than the scopes of presented subject_token.
 * **Including JWT authorization grant claims**: The authorization server performing the assertion flow MAY leverage claims from the presented JWT authorization grant and include them in the returned access token.
 The populated claims SHOULD be namespaced or validated to prevent the injection of invalid claims.

-The representation of transcribed claims and their format is not defined in this specification.
+The representation of transcribed claims and their format is not defined in this specification apart from confirmation key information (see {{confirmation-key-transfer}})

 # IANA Considerations {#IANA}

 To be added.

+TODO: add `requested_cnf` claim

 # Security Considerations {#Security}

+## Confirmation key transfer {#confirmation-key-transfer-security}

+Clients MAY presented tokens including confirmation key data in the `subject_token` parameter of token exchange.
+Whilst it would be best to require proof of possession along with it there are situations where this is not possible, e.g. the token was issued to another party.
+In these scenarios the client initiating the token exchange MUST use client authentication and the authorization server MUST deny the request if not used.

+This mitigates the possiblity to leverage token exchange to use key protected tokens without posessing the corresponding key.

 ## Client Authentication
 Authorization Servers SHOULD follow the OAuth 2.0 Security Best Current Practice {{I-D.ietf-oauth-security-topics}} for client authentication.